Required Tools

 Essential Equipment

-- Heavy-Duty Trash Bags: For collecting debris and waste materials.
+- Heavy-Duty Trash Bags: For collecting and disposing of debris and waste.

 Optional Equipment